renguangxing/CS591HW4/README.md

 # CS591HW4

+I am extremely sorry for the delay!

+It is a simple weather APP.
+The home page present the temperature in Boston While in setting user can change the city.

 I did some research online and this project follow the guide from https://www.youtube.com/watch?v=f7w5c6IlmaA

-The home page present the temperature in Boston While in setting user can change the city.